zamp21/collabtrans/README.md

 - 2, Enhance the workflow to redact the document and replace the sensitive words with mask word in local inference server, and then recover the sensitive word after it's translated.

-If you are a desktop user, you can also download and try docutranslate instead.
+If you are a desktop user, you can also download and try collabtrans instead.